microsoft/typespec/.chronus/changes/fix-set-x-ms-skip-url-encoding-2024-11-26-17-14-53.md

   - "@typespec/http"
 ---

-In some scenarios, the options for the `@path` decorator do not accurately reflect the provided information, including the `#{allowReserved: true}` which is the `x-ms-skip-url-encoding` option.
+In some scenarios, the options for the `@path` decorator do not accurately reflect the provided parameters, including the `#{allowReserved: true}` which is the `x-ms-skip-url-encoding` option.
 This change addresses and fixes this issue.